Key Biscayne, Florida: Media

 The Islander News is a weekly community newspaper serving Key Biscayne.
 The estimated circulation in 2020 was 3,600.

 Key Biscayne Magazine is a lifestyle magazine published in Miami by TAG Media, publishers of Brickell Magazine.
 The circulation of the magazine was about 10,000 in 2020.

 Education

 Miami-Dade County Public Schools serves Key Biscayne.
 The Key Biscayne K–8 Center serves Key Biscayne.
 Middle school students may attend Ponce de Leon Middle School in Coral Gables instead of the Key Biscayne School.
 High school students are zoned to Coral Gables Senior High School.

 MAST Academy, a magnet school on Virginia Key, has since 2012 given eligible Key Biscayne residents priority in filling 1,100 seats in the school's Cambridge program.

 The Miami-Dade Public Library System operates the 6000 sqft Key Biscayne Branch Library.
 It opened in January 1985.

-St. Agnes Academy is a Catholic private school on the island located at 122 Harbor Drive, of the Roman Catholic Archdiocese of Miami.
+St. Agnes Academy is a Catholic private school at 122 Harbor Drive, of the Roman Catholic Archdiocese of Miami.
 It serves pre-K–8th grade.